top of page

 Across this region, there is a need and opportunity to share learnings and paths forward.
 Local experts and scientists from various First Nations and collaborating organizations are studying how their lands and waters and their fish and wildlife are responding to rapid climate change.

 The glaciers, people, and ecosystems of this region have interwoven stories, yet different cultures and histories have had fundamentally different perspectives.
-In her book “Do Glaciers Listen?”, Cruikshank states that: “The historical and cultural crevasses separating Indigenous oral traditions from narratives of geophysical science seem so deep that they rarely intersect.
-Yet, glaciers feature prominently in both conventions, and approaches sometimes collide unexpectedly in contemporary discussions about climate change.”
+In her book “Do Glaciers Listen?”, Cruikshank states that: “The historical and cultural crevasses separating Indigenous oral traditions from narratives of geophysical science seem so deep that they rarely intersect."
+There is work to be done to bridge ways of knowing and to take positive steps in crossing these crevasses.

 Ice_field_1.JPG